 Use ccm --help and ccm <command> --help to explore available commands and options.

-Managing a Single Resource
+Managing a single resource

 Managing a single resource is straightforward.